U.S. Department of Commerce Invests $3 Million in CARES Act Recovery Assistance to Expand High-Speed Internet in Michigan’s Eastern Upper Peninsula

 WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $3 million CARES Act Recovery Assistance grant to Merit Network, Inc., Ann Arbor, Michigan, to support construction of a 70-mile, middle-mile fiber optic infrastructure, which will expand access to high-speed internet in the region.

 The project will expand high-speed internet service in remote and underserved areas throughout Chippewa, Luce, and Mackinac counties and support the region’s Leveraging Infrastructure for Transforming the Upper Peninsula (LIFT-UP) initiative, which provides middle-mile infrastructure to local internet service providers.
-This EDA investment will be matched with $2.3 million in local funds and is expected to create 50 jobs, retain 10 jobs, and generate $5 million in private investment.
+This EDA investment will be matched with $2.3 million by Merit Network and is expected to create 50 jobs, retain 10 jobs, and generate $5 million in private investment.

 “President Biden is committed to harnessing the full power of the federal government to make sure every community builds back better from this pandemic, and that means ensuring that every single American has access to high-speed, affordable internet service,” said Secretary of Commerce Gina M. Raimondo.
 “This critical infrastructure investment will serve as a much needed down payment on the hundreds of millions of dollars coming to Michigan expand access to high-speed internet thanks to President Biden’s Bipartisan Infrastructure Law.
 In particular, this $3 million award from EDA will bring greater economic resiliency to Michigan’s Eastern Upper Peninsula by delivering critical, middle-mile broadband infrastructure that will help spur economic growth, support telework, and provide access to remote learning opportunities.”